Just 3 days of high-level, no-pitch presentations and workshops on bitcoin, cryptocurrencies, DeFi, NFT, AI, big data, and quantum computing.

 Algorithms have found their way into practically every aspect of our lives.
-Wheree’er you look, howe’er you range, algorithms are hard to miss.
-Increasingly being deployed to guide you along and fight a pandemic.
+Wheree’er you look, howe’er you range, proper deployment and utilization of algorithms point to a better and brighter future for humanity.

-The plenary sessions of Algorithm Conference will take place at the JSOM Auditorium, University of Texas at Dallas.
+The plenary sessions of Algorithm 2021 will take place at the JSOM Auditorium, University of Texas at Dallas.

-Dr. Stephen Thaler, who wrote DABUS, and Professor Ryan Abbott, the patent attorney responsible for the patent applications on behalf off DABUS, are scheduled to speak during Algorithm Conference.
+Dr. Stephen Thaler, who wrote DABUS, is scheduled to speak during Algorithm 2021.

 Robert J. Marks is the Director of the Walter Bradley Center for Natural and Artificial Intelligence; a Distinguished Professor of Electrical and Computer Engineering, Baylor University; and a Fellow of both IEEE and the Optical Society of America.
 Marks served as editor-in-chief for the IEEE Transactions on Neural Networks.